celeritas17/mayhem/README.md

 #Mayhem.js

-A collection of the slowest, stupidest, most terrible and horrible algorithms for sorting, searching, and other things.
+A collection of the slowest, most surreal, possibly unhelpful algorithms for sorting and searching, and everything and nothing.

-####Go ahead, use them in production.
+####*"Wisely and slow.
+They stumble that run fast."*